 Examples of the services we are providing to our existing subscribers can be found here: services for UKRIO subscribers.

-Recognition of the value of our work extends beyond higher education: The Consensus Statement on Research Misconduct in the UK strongly endorsed our work, urging those who have not done so to join, and the Royal Society and the British Academy subscribe to UKRIO.
-The Concordat to Support Research Integrity was developed with the assistance of UKRIO and it recognises us as a key source of support for research institutions and researchers.
+Recognition of the value of our work extends beyond higher education: the Royal Society and the British Academy subscribe to UKRIO, as well as Science Foundation Ireland, the UK National Physical Laboratory and a number of other independent research institutes.
+Both editions of The Concordat to Support Research Integrity were developed with the assistance of UKRIO and it recognises us as a key source of support for the community.

 UKRIO’s expertise is understandably rooted in the legal, ethical and other structures under which research is conducted in the UK.
 However, there is a great deal of crossover with how research is conducted in other countries, including common challenges and pitfalls.
 While our focus will always remain on the UK, we offer an associate membership for non-UK research organisations which wish to use our advisory and support services, and access our subscriber-only events and publications.